hmcts/et-pet-et3/README.md

 Before running the full system ensure ET3 is set to the branch or commit you wish to test.
 Please see the README for further details.

+## Shuttering

+In order to stop people using the system a maintenance page has been added which is controlled using environment variables.

+These are :-

+MAINTENANCE_ENABLED - Set to 'true' to enable maintenance page to be enabled

+Any of the environment variables below can be added if you want to customize from the defaults

+MAINTENANCE_ALLOWED_IPS
+MAINTENANCE_END - If added you will see "You will be able to use the service from " followed by this text

 ## Environment Variables

 ### DB_PORT